-Individual programs often have additional requirements for training and practice under the supervision of an experienced mediator.
-It is typical for a mediator to have completed a 32-40 hour basic mediation training.
-Mediators specializing in areas such as workplace disputes, family mediation, land-use issues, etc. commonly complete additional training in those specific areas.
+Mediators typically complete a 32-40 hour Basic Mediation curriculum.
+Individual programs often have additional requirements for training, mentorship and continuing education.
+Mediators with practice specialties such as workplace disputes, family mediation, land-use issues, etc. commonly complete additional training and/or gain work-related experience in those specific areas.

-- University-based programs below offer a range of opportunities from single classes to Master’s degree programs.
+- PCC and University-based curriculums offer non-credited courses to graduate degree programs.
 See University Based Conflict Resolution Programs for more information.